rstek/cuez-assignment/README.md

 # Episode Duplication Assignment

 Solution design and support material for duplicating an Episode and its nested structure (Parts > Items > Blocks) in a Laravel 12 context.
 Written by Ronald Spilstijns (representing RSTEK bv)
 Date 11/11/2025

+Clone repo and open `index.html` in browser to view with docsify.

 ## Contents
 - Assignment brief: [ASSIGNMENT](./ASSIGNMENT.md)